romland/xorzee/README.md

 - Write a small script to install ffmpeg
 - test if we still need 'reducing' on lots of motion points (with recent optimization, maybe reducing cost more than it gives)
 - be able to _not record_ but remember event (a time-stamp will suffice?)
+- support strings for signal constants (to be able to make sense of JSON configs): START_RECORDING, EMAIL_SES etc

 ## TODO
 - ability to set an 'on' schedule (for signals and recording)